Skip to main content

 We need to increase our tree canopy

 Trees play an important role in combating the effects of climate change.
-Not only do they soak up carbon, They also bring many other benefits, such as reducing ground temperatures, aiding in stormwater management and filtering out air pollutants.
+They soak up carbon, and bring other benefits, such as reducing ground temperatures, aiding in stormwater management and filtering air pollutants.

-For these reasons, we are undertaking an ambitious tree planting program across the city.
-The planting program is an important step in fulfilling the outcomes of our Urban Forest Plan which among other things endeavours to increase the canopy cover across our city.
+For these reasons, we are undertaking an ambitious tree planting program across the city to increase the canopy cover.

-Rest assured, we are also aware that trees have the potential to have a negative impact on some people.
-Trees can be the source of excessive shading, drop debris, damage property and nearby infrastructure and cause concerns over safety.
+We are also aware that trees can have a negative impact on some people.
+Trees can cause excessive shade, debris, damage to property and nearby infrastructure and cause concerns over safety.
+These negative impacts can be avoided through carefully selecting the right tree in the right place to complement the local environment, so our tree planting plans are guided by our Urban Forest Plan.

 Our Urban Forest Plan

-Find out how we developed the plan that set our targets, and why we want to increase tree canopy cover in local parks.
+Find out how we developed our targets, and why we want to increase tree canopy cover in local parks.

 Key considerations for planting plans